December 31st

 Meaning of the subhAShita:

-Grain collected by an ant, honey collected by bees, and wealth accumulated by an avarice; will all be destroyed along with its source.
+Grain collected by an ant, honey collected by the bees, and wealth accumulated by avarice—will all be destroyed along with their source.

 Commentary: